saratlabs/saratlabs/README.md

 ## 📂 My GitHub Portfolio: The Super 9 Projects

-A curated set of interdisciplinary ML projects developed with light-weight, interpretable code and deployment-ready structure.
+A curated set of interdisciplinary ML projects i learned and developed with light-weight, interpretable code and deployment-ready structure.
+The below projects are a part of self initiated learning process.

 #️⃣ | Domain | Project Title (Folder) | Objective | Techniques Used | Status
 ----|--------|-------------------------|-----------|------------------|-------